 Online master’s degrees

 Lewis University also offers a match of their on-campus program through the online format, with an MSIS with a cybersecurity concentration.
 This exceptional degree option is perfect for future or current cybersecurity professionals.

 DePaul offers an MS in Computer, Information, and Network Security, though it’s one of the few universities that doesn’t require students to have a tech background to apply.
-Instead, its introductory courses will help catch non-tech background students up to others in the program, though this may require taking a longer time to complete the program and someone with a cybersecurity background.
+Instead, its introductory courses will help catch non-tech background students up to others in the program, though this may require taking a longer time to complete the program than someone with a cybersecurity background.

 Students can continue their online bachelor’s education from Purdue with a master’s program; it’s an MS in Cybersecurity Management.
 This is a program that combines many IT courses with classes that material covered in other cybersecurity degree programs.